ZackDelsnova/cli-dungeon-crawler/README.md

 ## 📦 Releases

-Download the latest build from the (Wait for some time).
+Download the latest build from the [Releases section](https://github.com/ZackDelsnova/cli-dungeon-crawler/releases).

 ---